TuukkaJA/project-pinja/README.md

 ![Edit](edit.png)

-You can only edit the CV by sending an updated version of you CV
+You can't edit the CV straight from the interface.
+You have to update the pdf file in the public directory.
 ![CV](CV.png)